Devely-Team/mob/README.md

 ## Which commands are available?
 - `mob generate`: Generate all files automatically.
-- `mob setup`: Setups your project.
+- `mob setup`: Setup your project.
 - `mob pullrequest`: Create a pull request.